-There seem to be a multitude of labels on food these days and decoding what they all mean can be overwhelming.
+There seems to be a multitude of labels that can be found at a health food store these days and decoding what they all mean can be overwhelming.
 What exactly does ‘natural’ mean?
 Why is organic so expensive?
 What exactly can you feel good about buying without busting your budget?

 First of all, it’s important to know that the labels on at least some of the foods you’re buying are pretty lenient—although the United States Department of Agriculture (USDA) has guidelines—guidelines developed by working with food producers that have a stake in it.
 Many small family farms cannot afford to pay the fees it takes to earn the ‘organic’ label, so while those beautiful tomatoes you bought at the farmers market have actually been raised organically, they technically can’t call it that because they haven’t been certified by the USDA.
 And if they are caught labeling it without the proper certification, they can be fined several thousand dollars.